ralismark/ralismark.github.io/_posts/2017-08-24-stateless-brachistochrone.md

 layout: post
 title: Stateless Brachistochrone Trajectories
 tags: math
+excerpt: Determining if you need to decelerate without remembering where you started
 ---

 Brachistochrone trajectories are the fastest path an object in space can take